The Ghost Inside (band)

-The Ghost Inside, formerly known as A Dying Dream, is an American metalcore band from Los Angeles, California, formed in 2004.
-The band currently consists of vocalist Jonathan Vigil, guitarists Zach Johnson and Chris Davis, bassist Jim Riley and drummer Andrew Tkaczyk.
-They have released one EP and five studio albums, with their latest, The Ghost Inside, released on June 5, 2020 via Epitaph Records as a return from their hiatus.
+The Ghost Inside, formerly known as A Dying Dream, is an American metalcore band from El Segundo, California.
+Formed in 2004, the band currently consists of vocalist Jonathan Vigil, guitarists Zach Johnson and Chris Davis, bassist Jim Riley and drummer Andrew Tkaczyk.

+The group released a total of four studio albums in their initial run.
+In 2015, the band members were injured in a bus crash and forced to take a hiatus to recover.
+The ensemble resumed activity in 2018, and have since released two more studio albums, with their sixth album, Searching for Solace, released on April 19, 2024.

 History

 Early years (2004–2009)

 As A Dying Dream, they released an EP, Now or Never on Frontline Records.
 A year later, they signed to Mediaskare Records, where they re-recorded and re-released the EP with an additional track and bonus live footage.
 The release contained early versions of their debut album that followed.
 Not long after, they changed their name to the Ghost Inside, and released a full-length studio album entitled Fury and the Fallen Ones.